dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     is directly prefixed by `const`.
 If so, then its `elements` must all be constant elements, or at least potentially constant elements.

-*   An `expression` is a constant element if it is a constant expression, and a potentially constant element if it is a potentially constant expression.
+*   An `expressionElement` is a constant element if its expression is a constant expression, and a potentially constant element if it's expression is a potentially constant expression.

 *   A `mapEntry` is a constant element if both its key and value expression are constant expressions, and a potentially constant element if both are